 New Mexico: Please note that the New Mexico MCLE office requires an additional fee of $1.00 per credit hour.
 After AAJ reports your credits to the New Mexico Bar, you must pay this fee directly to the New Mexico MCLE office before your credits will be reflected on your New Mexico Bar transcripts.
 If you have any questions, please contact the New Mexico MCLE coordinator at firstname.lastname@example.org.

-Virginia: The Virginia MCLE office requires a separate Virginia Certificate of Attendance (Form 2) when you report your CLE credits.
-If Virginia is noted on your Certificate of Attendance, AAJ Education will email you this form approximately thirty days after the conclusion of the program.
+Virginia: The Virginia MCLE office requires a separate Virginia Application for Course Approval (Form 4) when you report your CLE credits.
+If Virginia is noted on your Certificate of Attendance, AAJ Education will email you this form and related documents approximately thirty days after the conclusion of the program.